scheb/2fa/doc/csrf_protection.md

     csrf_protection: ~
 ```

-Then, the `two_factor` security configuration needs a CSRF token provider.
-You can set this to use the default
+Then, in the firewall's `two_factor` security configuration need to enable CSRF:
-provider available in the security component:

 ```yaml
 # app/config/security.yml